Nat Geo Music: Launch and availability

 Nat Geo Music was slated to be launched in 2008 with three other Nat Geo channels in India.
 Fox International Channels launched in 2010 the new Nat Geo channels again along with three other Fox channels On 1 February 2010, Nat Geo Music and two channels from Fox debuted on Singaporean cable TV provider StarHub.

+As of 2017 it has ceased operartions globally and as of 20 June 2019 in India.

 Content

-Previously, Nat Geo Music aired documentaries regarding 'culture and music' around the world, later they began to play music around the clock without channel identification, promos and advertisements (though it plays the same music then).
+Previously, Nat Geo Music aired documentaries regarding 'culture and music' around the world, later they began to play music around on Airtel Digital TV on LCN 505 SD and 506 HD.the clock without channel identification, promos and advertisements (though it plays the same music then).